-There is a specific question that many parents who are shopping for a baby monitor might ask: Which one is the best among all?
+There is a specific question that many parents who are shopping for a baby monitor might ask: Do I need a video baby monitor? and which one is the best among all?

 We totally understand how young parents, as first-time parents, can't afford to make mistakes when it comes to the well-being of their children.
-However, if you've spent lavishly on a particular baby monitor after browsing through the dazzling varieties of models and all those online recommendations, only to find that it only has an irrelevant fancy function, that's a real big misstep.
+However, if you've spent lavishly on a particular baby monitor after browsing through the dazzling varieties of models and all those online recommendations, only to find that it only has an irrelevant fancy function, that's the kind of misconception about baby monitors we want first-time parents to steer clear of.
 We hope this article will help parents sort out their needs and make the wisest and sensible purchase decisions.

 A. What suits you is the best